parlough/site-www/src/_tutorials/server/fetch-data.md

-Now that you have a class to store your data in, you need to add a mechanism to convert the decoded JSON into your `PackageInfo` object.
+Now that you have a class to store your data in, you need to add a mechanism to convert the decoded JSON into a `PackageInfo` object.

 Convert the decoded JSON
-by manually writing a `fromJson` method matching the earlier JSON format:
+by manually writing a `fromJson` method matching the earlier JSON format, casting types as necessary and handling the optional `repository` field:

 <?code-excerpt "bin/fetch_http_package.dart (from-json)"?>
 ```dart